Generator Rex: Video game

-A video game, entitled Generator Rex: Agent of Providence, has been developed for Wii, PlayStation 3, Nintendo DS, Nintendo 3DS and Xbox 360.
-The game was released on November 1, 2011 in the United States, published by Activision.
+A video game, entitled Generator Rex: Agent of Providence, was developed for Wii, PlayStation 3, Nintendo DS, Nintendo 3DS and Xbox 360.
+It was released on November 1, 2011, in the United States, developed by Virtuos and published by Activision.
 The plot involves Van Kleiss attempting to find blueprints to build an Omega-One Nanite.
 The entire voice cast reprises their roles from the series.
 Agent of Providence was given an E10+ rating by ESRB.
 The game was also scored by the series' composer, Kevin Manthei.

 Toy line

 Mattel has produced a toy line based on the series.
 For the main figures each is approximately 4 inches tall and packaged with an ordinary day E.V.O.
 There were also deluxe figures, EVO attack packs, as well as other waves and lines that were never released including a line from MEGA Bloks was announced (in 2010) featuring construction sets.